- SBA loans typically have lower rates and longer terms than you could otherwise qualify for with a conventional loan.

 How long does it take to get approved for an SBA loan?

-Lending times on SBA loans are usually longer than they are for conventional bank loans.
-There's extensive documentation to review since businesses often have to provide more financial and logistical documentation for an SBA loan than a bank loan.
+For standard loans, the SBA typically approves within seven to 10 days.
+The lender, again, may also take several weeks to reach a decision, which could take six weeks or more.
+There's extensive documentation to review, since businesses often have to provide more financial and logistical documentation for an SBA loan than a bank loan.
 Plus, representatives at both your local bank and the SBA have to review it before you are approved.